isso-comments/client-experimental/Structure.md

   position mapping to urls)
 - Create a command + endpoint on server for dropping and re-initializing db (guarded by DEBUG flag in conf or env?)
+- Using max-age or expires for cookies instead of polling -> would require to keep track of those as expiration is not available through standard JS, CookieStore API to retrieve info not widely available, and keeping track locally would require localstorage or to modify cookie to store its own expiration somehow... maybe server can figure out expiration and sign it
+- Only have one place for figuring out thread id instead of doing `getAttribute('data-isso-id') || getLocation()` all the time

 ### Splitting init and fetchComments